Marmola History, Family Crest & Coats of Arms

 The surname Marmola was first found in the southern region of Andalusia, near Seville.

-Important Dates for the Marmola family
+Early History of the Marmola family

 This web page shows only a small excerpt of our Marmola research.
 Another 74 words (5 lines of text) covering the years 1487, 1564, 1561, 1564, 1519 and 1596 are included under the topic Early Marmola History in all our PDF Extended History products and printed products wherever possible.